bensoltoff/introduce-yourself-online/content/package/_index.md

 sidebar:
   title: Introduce yourself online
   description: |
-    In this 2-day workshop, we'll use 3 main R packages.
+    In this workshop we will use 3 main R packages.
   author: "The R Markdown Team @RStudio"
   text_link_label: ""
   text_link_url: ""